eliaskosunen/varuna/README.md

 ## About

-Varuna is a general-purpose interpreted programming language.
+Varuna is a general-purpose compiled programming language.
 The implementation of the language can be found in this repository.
 WORK IN PROGRESS.